batocera-linux/batocera.linux/batocera-Changelog.md

 - patch to allow Switch clone controllers to work in some cases
 - Xenia a Microsoft Xbox 360 emulator (v1.0.2775) - requires x86_64+Vulkan card & Wine (Note: Limited compatibility)
 - Xbox 360 digital titles can now be seen via .xbox360 playlists in ES
-- Light gun support for Wii
+- Light gun support for Wii (up to 4 players)
-- Light gun support for PS3
+- Light gun support for PS3 (up to 2 players)
 ### Changed
 - move to pipewire wireplumber audio
 - bluetooth modes : automatic and manual (via a list)